Gigabyte GeForce RTX 5060 WindForce

 Main Differences

-• Supports 3D on MSI GeForce RTX 5060 Shadow 2X OC but not on Gigabyte GeForce RTX 5060 WindForce.
+• 3D support is available on the MSI GeForce RTX 5060 Shadow 2X OC but not on the Gigabyte GeForce RTX 5060 WindForce.

-• RGB lighting is present on Gigabyte GeForce RTX 5060 WindForce but not on MSI GeForce RTX 5060 Shadow 2X OC.
+• RGB lighting is present on the Gigabyte GeForce RTX 5060 WindForce but not available on the MSI GeForce RTX 5060 Shadow 2X OC.

 Specs Comparison